thaiq8nguyen/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
+*Add or remove an item to/from the front of an array is O(n^2).
+Add or remove an item to/from the back of an array is O(n)*

 * What is the worse case scenario if you try to extend the storage size of a dynamic array?
+*O(n)*

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?
+*Blockchain consisted of blocks as links and each block is link with another by hashes.
+The blocks have several components to identify their position in the blockchain, data such as transactions, and hash of the previous block*

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+*Proof of work functions are difficult puzzle, power intensive to solve.
+Computers attempting to create a block must compute proof of work functions.
+Proof of work protects the chain by make it costly in term of hardward and electricity.
+51% attack, selfish mining attack*

 ## Project Set Up